QuineDot/rust-learning/src/dyn-trait-coercions.md

 reference or in a `Box`) in order to accomodate the wide pointer to the erased type's vtable (and because moving unsized types is not supported).

-However, the unsizing coercion can only happen behind a *single* layer of indirection.
+However, the unsizing coercion can typically only happen behind a *single* layer of indirection.
 For example, you can't coerce a `Vec<Box<T>>` to a `Vec<Box<dyn Trait>>`.
 Why not?  `Box<T>` and `Box<dyn Trait>` have different layouts!
 The former is the size of one pointer, while the second is the size of two pointers.